Flowy/space-find/README.txt

+Build:
-To build run in home directory: mvn clean package java -jar target/space-find-1.0 [path to input]
+mvn clean package

+Run:
+java -jar target/space-find-1.0-jar-with-dependencies.jar <path to input>

 Path to output file will be printed in console in the end